0xPolygon/cdk-validium-node/docs/design/synchronizer/content-update_synchronization.md

 L1SynchronizationMode = "parallel"
 ```
 If you activate this feature you can configure:
-- `MaxClients`: how many parallel request can be done.
+- `MaxClients`: how many parallel requests can be done.
 You must consider that 1 is just for requesting the last block on L1, and the rest for rollup info
 - `MaxPendingNoProcessedBlocks`:  buffer of data pending to be processed.
 This is the queue data to be executed by consumer.

 For a full description of fields please check config-file documentation.